top of page

 FVG / YSD / LFK / 345 / OZQ / CCD / ALD

-She realised almost everybody remembered the three numbers.
+She realized almost everybody remembered the three numbers.
 Because they stood out.
 “People tend to remember things and events that stand out,“ she said and named it the Von Restorff Effect.
 It’s also known as the Isolation Effect.

 Brands are terrified to stand out

 Richard Shotton tried to copy Von Restorff.
-He presented a group of people with 11 logos of car brands and one fastfood logo.
-According to his findings, people were 4 times more likely to remember the fastfood logo over cars.
+He presented a group of people with 11 logos of car brands and one fast food logo.
+According to his findings, people were 4 times more likely to remember the fast food logo over cars.
 (And no, they were not “simply hungry as fuck.“ He checked.)

 The answers are the same in marketing and everyday life.